mattvinks/spark-labs/06-mllib/recs/README.md

 val usersItems = ???? // TODO complete this item

-###Step 2:   Use the predict method to map the outpu to user,item
+### Step 5:   Use the predict method to map the outpu to user,item
 The second one is as follows:

     // Do a test prediction